nasa/osal/ut_assert/README.txt

 historical approach to unit testing that creates a log file that requires developer analysis in order to determine whether a test passed or failed.
-In order to use the tools a developer populates the framework with their unit tests and links with the ut-asssert library to create an executable.
+In order to use the tools a developer populates the framework with their unit tests and links with the ut-assert library to create an executable.

 Project Goals